NaveenEkanayake/ClassManagement-.ASPNET-/README.md

 # Class Management System

-The **Class Management System** is a web application built using **HTML** for the frontend and **ASP.NET** for the backend.
+The **Class Management System** is a web application built using **HTML,CSS,Javascript** for the frontend and **ASP.NET** for the backend.
 It follows the **MVC architecture**, which ensures a clean separation between the data, business logic, and presentation layers.
 This structure helps in maintaining and scaling the application easily while providing a smooth user experience for managing class details, students, and instructors.

 ### Installation Process